A neurologist is a medical doctor who diagnoses, treats and manages conditions affecting both the central and peripheral nervous system

 You could also join a university neurology student society to keep informed about developments.

-During your two-year foundation training as a junior doctor, try to get onto a neurology rotation.
+During your two-year foundation training as a resident doctor, try to get onto a neurology rotation.
 If that's not possible, you can talk to neurologists to arrange a neurology taster session.
 This will give you a good insight into the work.

 Find out more about the different kinds of work experience and internships available.